 Federal Respondents cannot adequately represent the Business-Coalition.
 The Department of Interior and BLM cannot simultaneously represent the unique economic interests of the individual companies within the Business-Coalition along with a more general public interest.
 See WildEarth Guardians, 604 F.3d at 1200 (reiterating it is "on its face impossible" for government to "protect[] the public's interest and the private interests of a prospective intervenor"); Utahns, 295 F.3d at 1117 (finding government unable to protect both public interest and that of trade association); WEA v.
 Zinke, 877 F.3d 1157, 1168-69 (10th Cir.
 2017) (finding sufficient BLM's "multiple objectives" and possible "shift" in positions to meet test).
-Although Respondents are likely to defend the De Facto Moratorium, their interests do not align entirely; for example, while the government may choose to implement a De Facto Moratorium on new leasing, it is doing nothing to address pre-existing leases, see Waltermire Dec. ¶ 8-9, including those sitting idle and not being developed, Korenblat ¶ 4.
+Although Respondents are likely to defend the Pause, their interest do not align entirely.
+While the government chose to pause new leasing, it did nothing to address pre-existing leases, see Waltermire Dec. ¶ 8-9, including those sitting idle and not being developed, Korenblat ¶ 4.